Bladder cancer: Clinical signs, diagnosis and treatment.

 The signs of bladder cancer can be similar to those seen with urinary tract infections.
 These include small, frequent urination, painful urination, bloody urine and incontinence.
-Symptoms will often improve initially with administration of antibiotics (as bladder infection is a common concurrent disease) but then recur a short time later.
+Symptoms will often improve initially with the administration of antibiotics (as bladder infection is a common concurrent disease) but then recur a short time later.

 A veterinarian may feel the tumor during abdominal palpation if it is large.
 If the tumor has spread to lymph nodes within the abdomen, they may be palpated during a digital rectal examination.
-The spread of tumor to bones can cause lameness or bone pain.
+The spread of tumors to bones can cause lameness or bone pain.

 If the bladder tumor invades into the urethra, it can block urine flow and cause straining to urinate.
 If severe enough, this can eventually lead to kidney damage (hydronephrosis) and possibly kidney failure.
 Complete inability to urinate is a medical emergency and should be addressed by a veterinarian immediately.

-Blood Work: Blood work is often normal in pets with bladder cancer unless kidney function is impaired.
+- Blood work: Blood work is often normal in pets with bladder cancer unless kidney function is impaired.
 But blood work is important because it helps evaluate your pet’s overall health, which has an influence on treatment options.

-Veterinary Bladder Tumor Antigen (VBTA) Test: This is a screening test run on urine to check for bladder cancer in dogs.
+- Veterinary bladder tumor antigen (VBTA) test: This is a screening test run on urine to check for bladder cancer in dogs.
 One of the pitfalls of this test is that dogs without bladder cancer might test positive for VBTA, especially if there is a bladder infection.

-Abdominal Imaging: Bladder tumors are rarely evident on normal abdominal radiographs (X-rays), however spread of tumor to the bones may be evident.
+- Abdominal imaging: Bladder tumors are rarely evident on normal abdominal radiographs (X-rays), however spread of tumor to the bones may be evident.
 Sometimes special dye studies (cystograms) can be used to make the tumors visible on radiographs.
 This study is especially helpful if your veterinarian suspects that the tumor may be invading your pet’s urethra.
 Another way to image the abdomen is with ultrasound.
 Ultrasound is helpful for looking at the size of the tumor within the bladder and the size of lymph nodes adjacent to the urinary bladder.

-Chest Imaging: Since bladder cancers can spread to the lungs, your veterinarian may take chest radiographs (X-rays) to check for metastases.
+- Chest imaging: Since bladder cancers can spread to the lungs, your veterinarian may take chest radiographs (X-rays) to check for metastases.

-Radiation Therapy: Radiation therapy can be helpful in some patients with bladder cancer.
+- Radiation therapy: Radiation therapy can be helpful in some patients with bladder cancer.
 Although some studies suggest it works better than chemotherapy, it can have serious side effects.